Skip to content

 Role-based access control with JWT

-Role-based access control allows you to set granular access to your site, or to specific pages.
+Role-based access control allows you to set granular access to your project, or to specific pages.
 We use JSON Web Tokens (JWT), roles, and redirect rules to grant access to those sections.

-When you use an authentication provider that supports JWT, your site visitors log in to your site using the provider service, and the service returns an encrypted JWT with user data.
+When you use an authentication provider that supports JWT, your project visitors log in using the provider service, and the service returns a signed JWT with user data.

 When you’ve completed the setup above, come back to this page to learn how to configure role-based redirects below.

-As an alternative to Netlify Identity, you can manage your users with any third party authentication provider that supports JWT tokens with roles metadata, such as Auth0 or Okta.
-Please note that you cannot authenticate third party JWT tokens if you have Netlify Identity enabled on a site.
+As an alternative to Netlify Identity, you can manage your users with any third-party authentication provider that supports JWT tokens with roles metadata, such as Auth0 or Okta.
+Please note that you cannot authenticate third-party JWT tokens if you have Netlify Identity enabled on your project.

 To configure an external JWT secret:

-- In the Netlify UI, go to .
+2. In the Netlify UI, go to Project configuration Access & security Visitor access JWT secret.

-- Select Set JWT secret, and enter the secret from your authentication provider.
-We use this secret to verify the access tokens for your site.
+3. Select Set JWT secret, and enter the secret from your authentication provider.
+We use this secret to verify the access tokens for your project.

-object in the token to read the user roles.
-The same user can have one or more roles to access different pages in your site.
-Make sure that the header and token have the following format.
+A JWT’s payload contains claims with information about the user.
+Among these claims, Netlify looks for the app_metadata object to read the user’s roles.
+The same user can have one or more roles to access different pages in your project.
+Make sure that the header and payload have the following format.

 The header has two required fields with set values.
 Netlify requires JWT tokens to be signed with the HS256 algorithm.